Patricia

 Old Fashioned Rolled Oats

-Rolled oats are simply cooked oat groats that have been flattened and then dried.
+Can diabetics eat rolled oats?
+Yes, since rolled oats are simply cooked oat groats that have been flattened and then dried, diabetics can have them.
 These oats are usually sold in boxes and come in various flavors like cinnamon, vanilla, and maple.
 They’re delicious and nutritious, and they’re ideal for people with diabetes because of their high fiber content.

 So next time you’re craving something sweet, try adding a little bit of oatmeal to your breakfast instead of reaching for the cookie jar.
 Your body will thank you later!